preluis/Analytics-Case/README.md

 ## Usage

-1. Clone the repository from GitHub: https://github.com/preluis/Analytics-Case.git
+1. Clone the repository from GitHub: https://github.com/preluis/Analytics-Case.git or open te drive folder
-2. Open SQLite Studio load the existing database "db".
+2. Open SQLite Studio load the existing database "db", from drive folder or shared folder.
-3. Execute the provided SQL script in the database to create the tables and load the initial data.
+3. Execute from SQLite the provided SQL script in the database to create the tables and load the initial data.
 4. Open Jupyter Lab and navigate to the project directory.
 5. Run the Python file (script.ipynb) to perform data queries and analysis.